-refer your case to the Student Engagement Team if your issue can be resolved by a written explanation from your Faculty.
-If you remain dissatisfied, you may lodge a further Stage 2 appeal within 10 working days of obtaining a written response from the Student Engagement Team or Faculty
+refer your case to the Student Advice and Support Team if your issue can be (a) resolved by a written explanation from your Faculty.
+If you remain dissatisfied, you may lodge a further Stage 2 appeal within 10 working days of obtaining a written response from the Student Advice and Support Team or Faculty

-- (b) reject your appeal because: - it was not based on any of the grounds in regulation 7.7.2, or the evidence available does not support your grounds of appeal - ii. you submitted your appeal after the deadline without a compelling reason - iii. in the case of your appeal being based on personal extenuating circumstances that you did not report to the Examination Board by the relevant deadline, a compelling reason has not been provided or evidenced
+- (b) reject your appeal because: - i. it was not based on any of the grounds in regulation 7.7.2, or the evidence available does not support your grounds of appeal - ii. you submitted your appeal after the deadline without a compelling reason - iii. in the case of your appeal being based on personal extenuating circumstances that you did not report to the Examination Board by the relevant deadline, a compelling reason has not been provided or evidenced

 If your appeal is rejected, we will let you know about your right to request a review of the decision or take your case to the Office of the Independent Adjudicator.
-We will also provide the Student Engagement Team and other relevant staff at the University with a copy of your appeal outcome.
+We will also provide the Student Advice and Support Team and other relevant staff at the University with a copy of your appeal outcome.